ThorntonCloud/homelab-IaC/cluster-bootstrap/Talos/README.md

   -o jsonpath="{.data.password}" | base64 -d && echo

 # Port forward to access the UI
+# Port forward to access the UI
-kubectl port-forward svc/argocd-server -n argocd 8080:443 # Optional - LoadBalancer will have an external IP once Metallb is deployed
+kubectl port-forward svc/argocd-server -n argocd 8080:443 # Optional - LoadBalancer will have an external IP once Cilium L2 Announcement is configured

 # Access at: https://localhost:8080
 # Username: admin